West Portland Oregon

 The Differences Between West Portland and East Portland

 The Willamette River (pronounced “w’-LAM-it”), is the great divider of West Portland and East Portland.
 East Portland is very lively with lots of bars, breweries, entertainment, local art, and local stores.
 It’s the side of the city that excels at nightlife.
 West Portland is more serene, career-driven, and clean.
-With Oregon Wine Country, picture-perfect views, fewer but larger stores, much more space in general, and Forest Park, West PDX excels at daytime activities.
+With Oregon Wine Country, picture-perfect views, fewer but larger stores, much more space in general, and Forest Park, West Portland excels at daytime activities.

 As with all of Portland, both of these quadrants place a huge emphasis on work/life balance.
 It’s just that the type of work and the type of lifestyle tend to be very different from one to the other.
 West Portland is full to the brim with career-driven professionals, as East Portland is with many different types of artists (including Brew Masters).